-3.95 An issuer must release an announcement on SENS, immediately after terms have been agreed, with the details of any intra-group repurchases concluded pursuant to paragraph 5.67(B)(b), which must include the following:
+3.95 An issuer must release an announcement, immediately after intragroup repurchases have been concluded, including:

-(a) the date/s and total number of equity securities repurchased;
+(a) the date/s and total number of securities repurchased;

-(b) whether the equity securities are repurchased from either a wholly-owned subsidiary/ies, share incentive scheme/s pursuant to Schedule 14 and/or non-dilutive share incentive schemes controlled by the issuer;
+(b) whether the securities are repurchased from either a wholly-owned subsidiary/ies, share incentive scheme/s pursuant to Schedule 14 and/or non-dilutive share incentive schemes controlled by the issuer;

-(c) confirmation that the repurchased equity securities have reverted to authorised but unissued equity securities of the issuer in accordance with section 35(5) of the Act;
+(c) confirmation that the repurchased securities have reverted to authorised but unissued equity securities;

-(d) the price paid for the repurchased equity securities; and
+(d) the price paid for the repurchased securities; and

 (e) the balance of the number of treasury shares held.

-Description
+Appraisal rights

-5.67 (A) In the event that a shareholder of an issuer exercises its rights in terms of Section 164 of the Act and the issuer, in terms thereof, purchases its shares from the shareholder, the purchase of such shares will not be regarded as a repurchase of securities in terms of the Listings Requirements.
-The issuer must, however, within 48 hours of repurchasing the shares from the shareholder:
+5.67 (A)Securities repurchases in terms of Section 164 of the Act will not be regarded as a repurchase in terms of the Requirements.

-(a) apply to the JSE for the removal of such shares in terms of Schedule 2 Form A5 of the Listings Requirements.
-The application need only comply with paragraphs 1.1(a) to (e) and 1.3–1.5, however, and must state the reason for the application to delist the shares; and
+5..68 The issuer must within 48 hours of the repurchase :

+(a) submit the application for removal of listing of securities, available through the JSE Forms Portal, and confirm that the securities have been repurchased in terms of Section 164 of the Act; and

-(b) on the same day that the issuer applies to the JSE for the delisting of the shares, the issuer must announce on SENS the following details concerning the delisting of the shares:
+(b) on the same day as the application to the JSE, announce:

-(i) the effective date of the delisting of the shares;
+(i) the effective date of the removal;

-(ii) the number of shares that will be delisted (expressed in a number and a percentage of the issued share capital of the issuer):
+(ii) the number of securities that will be removed (expressed in a number and a percentage of the issued share capital of the issuer):

-a. the price paid by the issuer for the shares;
+a. the price paid for the securities;

-b. the identity of the shareholders from whom the shares were repurchased; and
+b. the identity of the securities holders; and

-c. in respect of which resolution the shareholder exercised its rights in terms of Section 164(2) of the Act.
+c. a statement that the repurchase was made in respect of Section 164 of the Act.

 Purchase of securities other than equity securities